-The success of the business is heavily dependent on the judgment and ability of the Issuer's leadership team, including the chef and manager, Ian Thurwachter.
-If the leadership team is unable to attend to the business for health or personal reasons for an extended period of time, the business may suffer.
-If any members of the Issuer's leadership team or other key management personnel leave, the Issuer may have difficulty replacing them, and the business may suffer.
+The success of the business is heavily dependent on the judgment and ability of the members of the Issuer's leadership.
+If they are unable to attend to the business for health or personal reasons for an extended period of time, the business may suffer.
+If members of the Issuer's leadership team or other key management personnel leave, the Issuer may have difficulty replacing them, and the business may suffer.
 There can be no assurance that the Issuer will be able to successfully attract and retain the leadership team and other key management personnel needed.
-However, note that the likelihood of Ian leaving is extremely low, as this restaurant represents his life's work.
-The Issuer also has a "key man" insurance policy on Ian to insure resolution of financial burdens in the event of injury or death of Ian.